 These two features can help put the minds of VPN users at ease.
 Most VPNs have a no-log policy, where they do not store your data, browsing habits, or browsing history.
 It gives an additional layer of privacy and anonymity, which most internet users need.

-The kill switch feature is an added security measure by many VPNs in poor network connection, network interruption, or a connection failure.
-It cuts off the internet connection to prevent your computer or device from reverting to a public IP address and become vulnerable to third-party tracking and monitoring.
+The kill switch feature is an added security measure by many VPNs in poor network connection, network interruption, or connection failure.
+It cuts off the internet connection to prevent your computer or device from reverting to a public IP address and becoming vulnerable to third-party tracking and monitoring.
 Other VPNs also provide ad blockers or DNS/IP leak protection to enhance user security further.

 With these many benefits offered by having a VPN, you might want to consider adding to your internet connection.
 While it is true that the price of a VPN usually doesn’t come cheap, investing in your online privacy and security is worth it.
 If your current budget holds you back from getting a VPN, there are also quality free VPN services you can avail of.
 The bottom line here is to have at least some online privacy measure or protection than nothing at all.